Silent staffers: Less than 10% of Nifty50 employees file internal complaints

 Ariz Rizvi, Senior Vice-President & Head of Health Risk Management in India, Aon, says utilisation rates of employee helplines at large companies are generally low due to lack of awareness and this will improve when organisations are being seen taking action on the complaints.
 “There is a need for a POSH-like reporting mechanism for companies to better manage workplace stress,” he added.

-Government data indicate that there has been a rise in suicides among salaried professionals with private sector employees being most vulnerable.
-There were 16,364 suicides among professionals in 2022 with 70.2 per cent of these were from private sector and rest from public sector undertakings or government servants, National Crime Records Bureau data show.
+Government data indicate that there has been a rise in suicides among salaried professionals, with private sector employees being the most vulnerable.
+There were 16,364 suicides among professionals in 2022, with 70.2 per cent of these in the private sector, and the rest from public sector undertakings or government servants, National Crime Records Bureau data show.

 Dr Saras Bhaskar, Co-founder, Chennai Counselling Foundation, says that increased pressure to meet expectations, receiving poor performance reviews, being bullied in front of colleagues, or financial stress are a few key reasons for workplace stress.
 As for low reporting of complaints, she adds: “This is a common issue, as seen in sexual harassment cases, where fear of losing one’s job, financial insecurity, and concerns about not receiving justice lead to feelings of powerlessness.”